-The financial report is a general purpose financial report that has been prepared in accordance with Australian Accounting Standards, Australian Accounting Interpretations, other authoritative pronouncements of the Australian Accounting Standards Board and the Corporations Act 2001.
+The financial report is a general purpose financial report that has been prepared in accordance with the Corporations Act 2001, and Australian Accounting Standards and Interpretations of the Australian Accounting Standards Board.
 The company is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.